acenturyandabit/polymorph/README.md

 *: Code is concatenated instead of compiled for deployment, which prevents multiple source downloads, often a bigger load-time-killer than download.

 ## Contributing
-See the issues list!
+Check out the developer readme in `/devel`, then see the issues list!
 I fix most of my own issues because Polymorph is my day-to-day, but there's always nice-to-haves.

 ## TODO
 - Make filemanager.js automatically update pwa.js